Axway/platform-management-docs/content/en/docs/release_notes/15_0_0_release_notes.md

 __Fixed issues__

 * Fixed an issue where users for which use of a specific identity provider was required to access their organization may not be redirected as expected.
-* Correct multiple French language translations.
+* Corrected multiple French language translations.

 ---